George II of Greece: King-in-exile

 Throughout the Axis occupation, George remained the internationally recognised head of state, backed by the Greek government-in-exile and the Free Greek Forces.
 However, the British Foreign Office found George exceedingly difficult to deal with.
 He was deeply obstinate about upholding what he regarded as his royal prerogatives.
 He proved notably unwilling to compromise with those who wanted a clear break with the 4th of August Regime.
 He also resisted British pressure to promise to restore the constitution of 1911, under the grounds that doing so would be to admit he acted illegally in suspending parts of the constitution in 1936.
 As late as 1942, George kept on Cabinet ministers from the Metaxas regime, most notably Maniadakis.

 The Greek royals' presence in Egypt upset Farouk of Egypt and his pro-Italian ministry, forcing George to find a new place of refuge for the family.
 George VI of the United Kingdom opposed having Frederica in Britain out of worry that she would bring attention to the British royal family's German origins.
 After deliberation, George and Paul only were granted permission to reside in London, with the rest of the family relocating to Cape Town, South Africa.
 George, Wallach, Paul and Levidis stationed themselves at Claridge's in Mayfair.
 George and Tsouderos organised with Winston Churchill and the British Cabinet the placement of Greek troops in the Middle East and the purification of the Greek army by eliminating communist and Venizelist ideals.
 However, this provoked republican groups and several mutinies within the army and navy were conducted, which disrupted the Allies' efficiency in the Levant.
-On 22 October 1941, George finally, yet reluctantly, drafted with his Cabinet-in-exile, due to pressure from the British government and republican Greek opposition, a decree that would establish a new parliamentary regime and the dissolution of Metaxas's dictatorship by restoring the previously abolished articles; articles 5, 6, 10, 12, 14, 20 and 95.
+On 22 October 1941, George finally, yet reluctantly, drafted with his Cabinet-in-exile, due to pressure from the British government and republican Greek opposition, a decree that would establish a new parliamentary regime.
+He also restored articles 5, 6, 10, 12, 14, 20 and 95, which had been suspended by Metaxas.
 The decree was signed on 4 February 1942, finally abolishing the 4th of August Regime.
 The following month, George and Tsouderos returned to Egypt to organise Greek troops and stayed there until June.
 George travelled to the United States and met with President Franklin D. Roosevelt, before flying to London and then Cairo.
 In Cairo in March 1943, an official government-in-exile was finally proclaimed.